 For Animal Science students we allow you to find your work placement in a facility that will be most suited to your chosen interest in the animal industry.
 We can provide guidance as to how to select and approach a workplace to secure your practical training.
 All work placements must be approved by AVT prior to commencing the third unit of your study.

-You will be provided with a logbook for your practical training.
-Practical Skills worksheets will help to provide structure to your work placement by providing both you and your supervisor guidance as to the skills you need to practise and gain competency in.
-Activities you need to complete throughout the logbook will also further develop your knowledge.
-You will need to complete all of the Practical Skills Worksheets as well as your minimum hours to pass your practical training.
+You will be provided with a Practical Skills Workbook (logbook) for your practical training.
+Practical Skills Worksheets and Workplace Assignments will help to guide the structure of your work placement by providing you and your supervisor with guidelines on the skills you need to practise and gain competency in.
+Activities you need to complete throughout the workbook will also further develop your knowledge.
+You will need to complete all of the Practical Skills Worksheets and Workplace Assignments as well as your minimum hours to pass your practical training.

 We maintain contact with your Supervisor so they can provide us with feedback on your performance in the workplace.
 We also welcome any feedback you may have on your placement.